chenx820/chenx820/README.md

 👋 Hi, I’m Chen, a physics major student at Imperial College London.

-👀 My research interest is focused on Quantum Computing, Quantum Information, and Quantum Optics.
+👀 My research interests are focused on Quantum Computing and Quantum Information.

 🥳 I’m always looking for new opportunities to learn and grow, so feel free to reach out if you think that we might be a good fit!